 These 6 exercises will help you create a workout plan to build muscle, to lose weight, and improve your overall fitness.

 If you would like to learn more about these exercises, check out our post on The 17 Best Core Exercises.

 In combination, these 6 exercises will train almost every single muscle group in your body while teaching important human functionality.

 Now that we have the foundational exercises selected, let’s talk about how much of each you should perform.

-The next thing your fitness plan needs to do is to vary the amount of repetitions you perform.
+The next thing your fitness plan needs to do is to vary the number of repetitions you perform.

 The beauty of exercise is that you can perform different amounts of repetitions to obtain different desired effects.